csci338/fall2025/pages/_activities/project01-setup.md

 * Rebase their feature branch with main (`git rebase main`)

 ## Part 3.
 Discuss Team Logistics
-Your project is due on Thursday, 3/20, which is in approximately 3 weeks.
+Your project is due in approximately 3 weeks.
 You will not only have to implement your specific feature, but also ensure that your code is well-integrated with the overall project and that everything works as expected.
 This is something you can't leave 'til the last minute because most teams will have at least 14 code reviews (happeing over time as things are changing).
 Give this, you should figure out some logistics, including:

 1. When everyone's individual feature should be drafted.
 1. When everyone's individual feature should be completed.